Our Aim

 - Overview of the Connexional network of NPNP leads and monthly (2nd Monday of each month 9.15-10.15am) online network meetings.

-- The importance of safeguarding, governance, and volunteer support.
+- Awareness of the importance of safeguarding, governance, and volunteer support.

-- Introduction to the Connexional FRCO Officer and plan FRCO training.
+- Introduction to Connexional FRCO officer Kerry Scarlett and commitment to engage with FRCO training.

 - Supporting individuals/contexts to discern God’s vision for a new community.